ryanheise/audio_service/audio_service/README.md

 ### Custom Android activity

-`AudioService` provides the possibility to seamlessly integrate to either `Activity` or `Fragment` you're using as your main class.
+`AudioService` provides the possibility to seamlessly integrate to either `Activity` or `FragmentActivity` you're using as your main class.
 If you choose to use this way, make sure you update `AndroidManifest.xml` to match the name of this activity (assuming it's called `MainActivity`) instead of `com.ryanheise.audioservice.AudioServiceActivity`.
 ```xml
 <activity android:name=".MainActivity" ...>